 A comparative assessment of pre- and post-project conditions for the 1 percent ACE (100-year flood) was performed for each potentially feasible FMP based on their associated H&H models.
 The floodplain boundary extents, resulting WSEL, and peak discharge values were compared at pertinent locations to determine if the FMP conforms to the no negative impacts requirements.
 This comparative assessment was performed for the entire zone of influence of the FMP.
-A summary of the No Negative analysis for the recommended FMPs is included in Appendix F.

 A general description of the scope of work for each potentially feasible FMP is provided in Appendix C. Based on this evaluation, it was determined that two potentially feasible FMPs conform to the no negative impact requirements.
-The remaining 36 potential FMPs did not have sufficient data available to perform the no negative impacts assessment at the time of this draft report, or they did not provide evidence that the project provided beneficial protection for a 1% annual chance event.
+The remaining 36 potential FMPs did not have sufficient data available to perform the no negative impacts assessment at the time of this draft report or they did not provide evidence that the project provided beneficial protection for a 1% annual chance event.
 These FMPs may still be considered for recommendation as part of the Draft RFP when better data becomes available.